Will be available Fall 2014 for Summer 2015

 Oceans 17 provides serious marine science enthusiasts with the chance to conduct lab and field based experimental research and participate in community service projects that benefit our marine environment.
 In addition to their terrestrial and wetland studies, students will dive into the ocean and learn the ins and outs of scientific SCUBA in either an open water diver or advanced open water diver certification course.
 Students will use these new skills to collect and interpret data that supports current research being conducted by scientists at UNCW.
 In between their research students will enjoy kayaking, surfing, boogie boarding, boating, snorkeling and more...

 Prerequisites: All students may apply regardless of their scuba diving experience (no prior experience required).
 Students will have a choice between an Open Water certification or an Advanced Open Water certification.(1) Students participating in the Advanced Diving certification must have an open water dive certification from a nationally recognized organization.
-(2) All students must have Divers Alert Network (DAN) insurance or equivalent coverage.
+(2) All students must obtain Divers Alert Network (DAN) insurance or equivalent diving coverage prior to program start date.
 (3) Ability to pass PADI swim test, including 10 minute float or tread in deep water and un-timed 200 meter/yard continuous surface swim.

 Field excursions include: